lockss/lockss-rtd-manual/docs/installing/installer.rst

    and :program:`install-lockss` will successfully proceed to the next phase (:ref:`Installing K3s`).

-2. If your system's DNS configuration will not work with CoreDNS, or if :program:`install-lockss` was invoked with the ``--force-dns-prompt`` option, you will receive the following prompt:
+2. If your system's DNS configuration will not work with CoreDNS, or if :program:`install-lockss` was invoked with the ``--force-dns-prompt`` option, you will receive a message including ``CoreDNS does not allow a loopback address to be given to Kubernetes pods as an upstream DNS server``, and the following prompt:

    :guilabel:`IP address(es) of DNS resolvers, separated by ';'`